NCCP Rugby Competition Development / World Rugby Level 3

 - Develop and present a team profile and season plan which should be constantly reviewed

 - Provide a season diary for the team that is being coached.
 The diary provides evidence of a coach’s ability to Plan, Do & Review.
-Coaches should use the IRB Coach’s diary (or similar) to record their coaching over the season.
-This will be reviewed by an IRB Educator at different stages of the season.
+Coaches should use the World Rugby Coach’s diary (or similar) to record their coaching over the season.
+This will be reviewed by an World Rugby Educator at different stages of the season.

 - Complete a personal coaching profile.

 - Assess your current team and outline a vision for the season (driven by your team strengths & weaknesses)